dr4gon01/ML-Pojects/README.md

 - **Evaluation:**
   Use appropriate metrics such as ROC-AUC, precision/recall for this use-case (classification)
 - **Deployment:**
-  Packaged the model in a REST API using Flask and deployed it to a cloud service (Heroku, AWS, or Azure).
+  Packaged the model in a REST API using Flask locally and deployed it to a cloud service Render.
 - **MLOps Touch:**
   Integrate logging for predictions and set up basic monitoring with a dashboard or alert system.